-The Best Villages in Cádiz to Visit
+The Most Beautiful white towns in Cadiz to Visit

-1. Setenil de las Bodegas:
+1. Setenil de las Bodegas white town:

 This village has it all – the views, local food and very helpful local people.
 Setenil is such a unique village because it is built within the caves of a canyon.
 The caves are formed naturally by the water from the Burgo Creek.
 In fact, scientists have found evidence of a large community of prehistoric people living in the caves of this village.
 Setenil is therefore one of the oldest inhabited areas of Spain.

 While the Calle Cuevas del Sol (pictured below) is the most photographed spot in the village, you’ll quickly see this is not the only beautiful Street in Setenil de las bodegas.
 The cave houses extend well beyond the centre of the village.
 Take some time to explore the narrow white streets of this beautiful white town of Cadiz.
 Make sure to peek inside some of the shops or buildings to see how the cave forms the back wall.